-After the installation is complete, reboot the machine and log in as a user of the domain.
+At the end of the installation you can reboot the machine and you are ready to log in as a user of the domain on first boot.

 If anything goes wrong with the join process during installation, you will be notified by a dialog box.

-For troubleshooting, you can reboot the machine and log in as the administrator user of the machine, which is the user you entered in the "Who are you?" screen.

-This Ubuntu Server guide provides relevant troubleshooting instructions.
+You can still reboot the machine, log in as the administrator user of the machine (i.e. the user you entered in the page "Who are you?") and troubleshoot the issue.
+The Ubuntu Server Guide provides instructions to perform such troubleshooting.